 Butterfly Ally: This more challenging trail is situated in the Blue Ridge Center’s backcountry.
 Hike uphill to connect with the Wood Thrush Trail or keep climbing the mountainside and meet up with the Appalachian Trail.

-Birds of the Ridge: See why we’re a stop along the Virginia Bird & Wildlife Trail.
+Birds of the Ridge: See why we’re a stop along the Virginia Bird & Wildlife Trail!
 Bring your binoculars and stroll along our Birds of a Feather Interpretive Trail.
+Stop by the Education Center to pick up a detailed guide.